 DAY 11: Rome - Free day

 Today is a free day for you to experience Rome's ancient history, exquisite culture and delicious food.
 The Colosseum is spectacular, offering an unbelievable feeling of drifting backwards in time, to when gladiators, chariots and lions dominated the arena.
 Your tour leader can organise a tour of the Colosseum and Roman Forum with a local guide.
 Later this afternoon you'll also have the opportunity to visit the Vatican City - the smallest country in the world!
 Inside the walls, you can visit the Sistine Chapel and see for yourself the famous ceiling painted by Michelangelo, as well as numerous other famous art pieces dotted around the buildings.

 DAY 12: Rome - Free day

 Another free day in in the capital to explore as you wish.
-This is your opportunity to either catch up on what you have missed, head off on a day trip to somewhere like Pompeii, or simply enjoy a chance to catch your breath and take in the atmosphere of the city.
+This is your opportunity to either catch up on what you have missed, head off on an optional excursion to Pompeii, or simply enjoy a chance to catch your breath and take in the atmosphere of the city.
 The Italians believe in taking it easy, so why not chill out at a trattoria with some tasty morsels, a cold beverage and some good conversation.
 This is also the perfect opportunity to explore the city away from the large crowds.
 Research some favorite local hangouts, or maybe visit the catacombs for something different.